Consistency in DBMS: ACID Properties For Data Integrity [2026 Guide]

 If a transaction violates these rules, it will be rolled back, ensuring no partial changes are saved.

-For instance, consider a banking system where a transfer of funds between accounts must respect the rule that the total amount of money remains constant.
+For instance, consider a banking system in which a transfer of funds between accounts must maintain the rule that the total amount of money remains constant.

 The database would be inconsistent if a transaction subtracts an amount from one account but fails to add it to the recipient’s account.
 Consistency ensures that such discrepancies do not occur, maintaining the integrity of your data.